 Special thanks to Takanosu Elementary School for permission to publish this web page.

-This is an English translation of a Japanese web page.
+This is an English translation of a Japanese web page (link no longer available).

 to American Blue-eyed Dolls - Individual Dolls